CMSgov/bluebutton-site-static/_pages/developers.md

 Take the time to ensure that you have fallbacks in place if you are unable to access the patient or userinfo endpoints.

-For example, if you are getting the patient_ID from the v1/fhir/Patient (or v2/fhir/Patient) endpoint, we recommend getting that identifier from the initial authorization response, or another resource like ExplanationOfBenefit or Coverage.
+For example, if you are getting the patient_ID from the `v2/fhir/Patient` endpoint, we recommend getting that identifier from the initial authorization response, or another resource like `ExplanationOfBenefit` or `Coverage`.

 **Explanation of needed data to Medicare Beneficiaries**